fabiospampinato/worktank/README.md

 - **Small**: It's about as small as you can make it.
 - **Isomorphic**: It transparently uses WebWorkers if they are available, otherwise it uses Node's `worker_threads` module.
 - **Dynamic pools**: You can create pools dynamically, just by passing serializable functions to the library at run time, without needing any bundler plugins at all.
+- **Static pools**: You can create pools at build-time too, if the functions you need to send to workers require bundling, just by using the official [WebPack loader](https://github.com/fabiospampinato/worktank-loader).
 - **Electron-ready**: Electron's special renderer process environment is supported out of the box too.
 - **TypeScript-ready**: Types come with the library and aren't an afterthought.